optuna/optuna/CONTRIBUTING.md

 See also the [Optuna Test Policy](https://github.com/optuna/optuna/wiki/Test-Policy), which describes the principles to write and maintain Optuna tests to meet certain quality requirements.

-## Continuous Integration and Local Verification
+### Continuous Integration and Local Verification

 Optuna repository uses GitHub Actions and CircleCI.

 Currently, we are migrating to GitHub Actions but still we use CircleCI for testing `document` because it makes it much easier to check built documentation.

-## Creating a Pull Request
+### Creating a Pull Request

-When you are ready to create a pull request, please try to keep the following in mind:
+When you are ready to create a pull request, please try to keep the following in mind.

-### Title

-The title of your pull request should
+First, the **title** of your pull request should:

 - briefly describe and reflect the changes
 - wrap any code with backticks